Compare travel insurance for Cuba

 With vibrant streets full of classic 50s cars, neon-lit signs, and antique radios and appliances, travelling to Cuba is like a romantic voyage into the past.
-But Cuba is changing: new rules have opened the country up to tourism like never before, and you’ll be able to experience all kinds of innovations – from new luxury beach resorts to fantastic new restaurants and bars.
+But Cuba is changing – new rules have opened the country up to tourism like never before.
+You’ll be able to experience all kinds of innovations, from new luxury beach resorts to fantastic new restaurants and bars.

 Do I need travel insurance for Cuba?

-If you’re planning a holiday in Cuba, it’s absolutely essential to have travel insurance before you set off – if you can’t prove that you’re insured, you’ll be refused entry into the county.
+If you’re planning a holiday in Cuba, it’s essential to have travel insurance before you set off.
+If you can’t prove that you’re insured, you’ll be refused entry into the country.

-It’s not just a legal requirement, though – being insured means that you’re protected against many common travel problems while on your trip.
-For instance, travel insurance can cover you against illness, accidents, lost baggage and theft while you’re on your Cuban getaway.
+It’s not just a legal requirement.
+Being insured means that you’re protected against many common travel problems while on your trip.
+Travel insurance can cover you against illness, accidents, lost baggage, and theft while you’re on your Cuban getaway.

-Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency – so you can relax and enjoy your holiday.
+Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency.

 What type of travel insurance do I need for Cuba?

 Because Cuba is in the Caribbean, it’s not covered by an ordinary worldwide travel insurance policy.
 You will have to buy travel insurance that specifically covers the USA, Canada, Mexico, and the Caribbean.
 These tend to be a little more expensive.

 However, there are many different types of insurance that might suit your holiday.
 When you find the best travel insurance deals through MoneySuperMarket, you’ll be able to tailor your insurance to your needs.
 Some categories to look out for: